dbushell/dbushell-2k15/src/data/blog/2017/2017-04-i-watched-iron-fist-and-coded-css.md

 date: 2017-04-03 10:00:00+00:00
 slug: i-watched-iron-fist-and-coded-css.md
 title: 'I watched Iron Fist and coded CSS 👈'
+pageDesc: 'Why adhere to a strict CSS methodology for smaller websites when they don’t bite back?'
 ---

 They have nothing in common.